lukereding/redingPlot/README.md

 ## how to install **redingPlot**

-For everything that `looks like this`, copy and paste into R
+Copy and paste everything that looks `like this` into R

 * `if (!"devtools" %in% installed.packages()) install.packages("devtools"); library(devtools)`
 * `install_github("lukereding/redingPlot")`